- Future Distance Students

 Department of Business and Information Technology

-The graduate certificate in digital media focuses on the media, the social/digital network that connects these media, the interfaces that connect these media with users, and the application of these skills in business and other creative contexts.
+The graduate certificate in digital media and web design focuses on the media, the social/digital network that connects these media, the interfaces that connect these media with users, and the application of these skills in business and other creative contexts.
 Students will learn digital media creation, design and analysis skills and knowledge.
 This certificate program addresses the pressing demand and opportunities for graduates with advanced knowledge and skills in areas such as networked communication and marketing, web-based media creation and design, and methods for designing and building effective human-media interfaces.

 The digital media certificate program consists of four of six courses.
 Students will be responsible for prerequisite knowledge as determined by course instructors and listed in the graduate catalog.
 With the approval of the department, appropriate courses may be substituted for a certificate course if that course is not available.